agens-no/SaneNSError/README.md

     NSError *error = [NSError errorWithDomain:ZYZUserServiceDomain
                                          code:0
-                          whatWentWrongAndWhy:@"Could not log in due to incorrect username and/or password" why:@"Username and/or password is incorrect"
+                          whatWentWrongAndWhy:@"Could not log in due to incorrect username or password" why:@"Username or password is incorrect"
                                    suggestion:@"Verify username and password is typed correctly"];

 Handy properties: